 2 Helpful / 0 Not

 Pros: The course has some excellent drives and there are many challenging shots to delight all levels of players.
-Two concrete tee settings on all holes will make it suitable for beginners and veterans.
+Two concrete tee settings on all holes, except 4, will make it suitable for beginners and veterans.
 The hill comes into play on the first ten holes.
 300+foot shots are extended when having to throw uphill.
 Three holes are over 500' feet.
 Many are over four hundred feet.
 Two water shots on the regular course are doable and should not stress a novice thrower too much.
 Old growth trees make some nice obstacles to throw around.
 The markers are easy to spot and the course is well laid out.
 Recent changes have the course starting to the east of the parking lot along the fence of the driving range.
 All tees have the drive number stamped on them.

 The hill on the east is no ordinary topography but the eastern ridge of the Des Plaines River Valley.
 Thus, a series of heavy rains will produce voluminous runoff that will cause soggy fairways.
 The lake on seven and eight, was supposed to be temporary, but this year is a permanent fixture.
 A major drain project on six is underway to remove that lake.

 2 of 2 people found this review helpful.